Sean Evans (interviewer)

-Sean Evans (born April 26, 1986) is an American YouTuber who is best known for co-creating and hosting the series Hot Ones, in which he interviews celebrities as they eat progressively spicier chicken wings.
+Sean Christopher Evans (born April 26, 1986) is an American YouTuber who is best known for co-creating the series Hot Ones, which he has hosted since 2015, in which he interviews celebrities as they eat progressively spicier chicken wings.
+The series has been nominated for two Daytime Emmy Awards.
 In July 2025, Evans was named in Time magazine's inaugural “TIME100 Creators” list - branded by the publication as the 100 most influential digital voices.

 Education and early career

 Sean Evans was born in the Chicago suburb of Evanston to Michael Evans and Donna Arthofer.
 He has a brother named Gavin.
 Evans is a 2004 graduate of Crystal Lake Central High School, where he played football and baseball.
-He graduated from the University of Illinois at Urbana–Champaign in 2008 with a Bachelor of Arts degree in broadcast journalism, where a professor suggested he become a weatherman.
+He graduated from the University of Illinois Urbana–Champaign in 2008 with a Bachelor of Arts degree in broadcast journalism, where a professor suggested he become a weatherman.
+He served as a Radio Personality and news broadcast journalist on WPGU-FM in college.
 He grew up looking up to the interviewing prowess of Howard Stern, Jimmy Kimmel, David Letterman, and Adam Carolla.
 One of his earliest memories, he says, is his father taping Letterman during the week and binge-watching them all on a Saturday.

 Before working as an interviewer, Evans was a copywriter for the Chicago tourism board.
 During that time, he freelanced for Complex Magazine, doing on-screen interviews with celebrities such as 2 Chainz and Steph Curry in New Orleans.
 Complex liked his interviews and offered him a full-time job, so he quit his copywriting job and moved to New York a month later.